Consumer Medicine Information

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may want to read it again.

 What this medicine is used for

-It is used to help people with sleeping difficulties, also called insomnia.
-It can help you fall asleep and to reduce the number of times you wake up during the night.
+Zopiclone is used to help people with sleeping difficulties (insomnia).
+It helps you fall asleep and reduces the number of times you wake up during the night.
 It is used for short term treatment (2-4 weeks) of insomnia.
 It is not recommended for use for more than 4 weeks at a time.